K-Sato1995/gatsbyBlog/content/posts/TypeScript-Essential/index.md

 This is a post for me to solidify the basic knowledge about Typescript I learnt from [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html).

-**Everything you see here can be found in [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html) with more detailed explanations.**

 # Basic types

 ## Tuple